Freedomwithin/BetaBoost/README.md

 Email: Jonathon.koerner@gmail.com

 ---
+## Tech Stack

+- React with Chakra UI for UI components and theming
+- Vite as the build tool and development server
+- Integrated AI assistant powered by Hugging Face APIs
+- Responsive design optimized for desktop and mobile

+## Contributing

+Bug reports and feature requests are welcome!
+Please open an issue or submit a pull request on GitHub.

 _This project is always evolving.
 If you use BetaBoost or want to see new features, please reach out!_